ChannyClaus/alembic-rebase/README.md

 Note that this action makes certain assumptions about the structure of Alembic revision files.
 It is unlikely that Alembic will change this (if ever), but making a note of that here regardless.

+Lastly, feel free to file issues if you find bugs or have an idea to improve it.

 # Usage
 ```
 name: CI